dirkelko/ui5conWorkshop/exercises/ex5/README.md

 ...
 ```

-## Exercise 5.1 - Enhance the filter field delegate with the meta data for locations
+## Exercise 5.2 - Enhance the filter field delegate with the metadata for locations

-Since we use now also the country data, we have to enhance the filter bar delegate method ``fetchProperties`` with the meta data informations for the country property.
+Since we now also use the country data, we have to enhance the filter bar delegate method ``fetchProperties`` with the metadata information for the country property.

 **_valuehelp/webapp/delegate/FilterBar.delegate.js_**